Mujuretuli

-Mujuretuli is a red wine grape grown in Georgia.
+Mujuretuli (მუჯურეთული) is a red wine grape grown in Georgia.
 It is also known as Mudzhuretuli, Mudshuretuli and Keduretuli.

 History

 The grape is planted exclusively in its ancestral home Georgia.
 Since 1907, it has been blended with Aleksandrouli to make Khvanchkara wine.

 Distribution and Wines

 Used in Georgia to produce a varietal rosé and a medium bodied, semi-dry, chewy blend (with Alexandrouli) having good acids and claimed to have aroma flavors reminiscent of pomegranates.

 Vine and Viticulture

 It has long clusters of deep purple grapes.